Orthodontics

 • Many Orthodontic practices use Orthodontic therapists, therefore you may only see the Orthodontist for your initial consultation and treatment plan, with any treatment carried out by one or many therapists under their direction.

-At Guinea Court, you will be assessed, treated and cared for from start to finish by Gursharan Minhas personally*, enjoying the benefit of her considerable experience at every stage of your journey.
+At Guinea Court, you will be assessed, treated and cared for from start to finish by Tom Ellis personally*, enjoying the benefit of her considerable experience at every stage of your journey.

 (*In exceptional circumstances or for emergency appointments you may be seen by an alternative dentist)